Bayesian method for fitting the low-energy constants in chiral perturbation theory: Abstract

 \section{Abstract}

 The values of the low-energy constants (LECs) are very important in the chiral perturbation theory.
-This paper adopts a Bayesian method with the truncation errors to globally fit some next-leading order (NLO) LECs $L_i^r$ and some next-to-next-leading order (NNLO) LECs $C_i^r$.
-With the estimates of the truncation errors, the fitting results of $L_i^r$ in the NLO and NNLO are very close.
+This paper adopts a Bayesian method with the truncation errors to globally fit eight next-to-leading order (NLO) LECs $L_i^r$ and next-to-next-leading order (NNLO) LECs $C_i^r$.
+With the estimation of the truncation errors, the fitting results of $L_i^r$ in the NLO and NNLO are very close.
 The posterior distributions of $C_i^r$ indicate the boundary-dependent relations of these $C_i^r$.
 Ten $C_i^r$ are weakly dependent on the boundaries and their values are reliable.
 The other $C_i^r$ are required more experimental data to constrain their boundaries.
 Some linear combinations of $C_i^r$ are also fitted with more reliable posterior distributions.
-If one knows some more precise value of $C_i^r$, some other $C_i^r$ can be obtained by these values.
+If one knows some more precise values of $C_i^r$, some other $C_i^r$ can be obtained by these values.
 With these fitting LECs, most observables provide a good convergence, except for the $\pi K$ scattering lengths $a_0^{3/2}$ and $a_0^{1/2}$.
-Two examples are also introduced to test the improvement of the method.
+An example is also introduced to test the improvement of the method.
 All the computations indicate that considering the truncation errors can improve the global fit greatly, and more prior information can obtain better fitting results.
-This fitting method can extend to the other effective field theories and the perturbation theory.
+This fitting method can be extended to the other effective field theories and the perturbation theory.